Are Real Cohiba Cuban Cigars Worth the Hype?

 First, Cuban tobacco has a distinctive flavor.
 It’s the only thing that makes a real ‘Cuban’ cigar taste the way it does.
 Then, there’s the ‘I can’t what I want’ mentality that’s been floating around for almost 60 years.
 That gives having a Cuban cigar a sense of ‘coolness’ to it.
 Cuban cigars carry a uniqueness all their own.
 When tobacco is grown, it takes on the flavor of the soil it’s grown in – so yes, Cubans are unique in that way.
 The climate in Cuba – being smack in the middle of the Caribbean – makes for some fantastic tobacco.

 A typical Cuban has a bold flavor profile that’s rich and complex.
 For those who have smoked them – you know what I mean.
 Some Cuban brands have milder varieties.
-But, the well-known Cuban cigars lie more towards the “fuller” side – so if you’re new to cigars, you might want to ease in.
+But, the well-known Cuban cigars lie more towards the “fuller” side – so if you’re new to cigars, ease in.
 Some reputable brands are Cohiba, Montecristo, H. Upmann, and Romeo y Julieta.
 You can’t go wrong with any of them.

 Where Do I Find Them?